Angelo King

-Angelo King (born February 10, 1958) is a former American football linebacker in the National Football League for the Dallas Cowboys and Detroit Lions.
-He played college football at South Carolina State University.
+Angelo King (born February 10, 1958) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys and Detroit Lions.
+He played college football for the South Carolina State Bulldogs.

-Early years
+Early life

 King attended Columbia High School.
 He accepted a football scholarship from the South Carolina State University.

 He was named a starter at linebacker midway through his freshman season, and was a part of the 1977 team that was awarded the National Black Championship by the Pittsburgh Courier newspaper.

 King was a four-year starter that received All-MEAC honors in 1979 and 1980.
 He also received honorable-mention Little All-American honors in 1980.
 As a senior, he blocked a school record 4 punts (6 in his career).

 In 2007, he was named to the South Carolina State Centennial Football Team.
 In 2012, he was inducted into the South Carolina State Athletic Hall of Fame.

 Professional career

 Dallas Cowboys

-King was signed as an undrafted free agent by the Dallas Cowboys after the 1981 NFL Draft.
+King was signed as an undrafted free agent by the Dallas Cowboys after the 1981 NFL draft.
 He was waived on August 3.
 He was re-signed and released again on August 25.
 On September 8, he was re-signed after linebacker Mike Hegman fractured his arm in the season opener against the Washington Redskins.
 He played mainly on special teams and remained on the roster after Hegman returned.

 He was mainly a nickel linebacker and special teams player for three seasons.
 On August 27, 1984, he was traded to the Detroit Lions in exchange for a sixth round draft choice (#151-Stan Gelbaugh).